 - Clean out old food items from your fridge so there isn’t anything rotting and stinking, then wash down the shelves with vinegar.

-- Place Baking Soda boxes in your fridge to keep them from smelling.
+- Place Baking Soda boxes like these Arm&Hammer ones in your fridge to keep them from smelling.

 - Use Baking Soda as a vacuum powder.